About The Second Neighborhood Problem in Tournaments Missing Disjoint Stars: Introduction

-In 1996, Fisher \cite{fisher} solved Dean's conjecture, thus asserting the SNC for tournaments.
-Fisher's proof uses a certain probability distribution on the vertices.
-Another proof of Dean's conjecture was given in 2000 by Havet and thomass\'{e} \cite{m.o.}.
-Their proof uses a tool called median orders.
-Furthermore, they proved that if a tournament has no dominated vertex then there are at least two vertices with the SNP.
+In 1996, Fisher \cite{fisher} solved the SNC for tournaments by using a certain probability distribution on the vertices.
+Another proof of Dean's conjecture was established in 2000 by Havet and Thomass\'{e} \cite{m.o.}.
+Their short proof uses a tool called median orders.
+Furthermore, they have proved that if a tournament has no sink vertex then there are at least two vertices with the SNP.
+In 2007 Fidler and Yuster \cite{fidler} proved, using median orders and dependency digraphs, that SNC holds for digraphs missing a matching, a star or a complete graph.
+Ghazal proved more general statements in \cite{gs, gg} and proved that the SNC holds for some other classes of digraphs \cite{contrib}.\\

-Let $D=(V,E)$ be a digraph (vertex) weighted by a non-negative real valued function .1cm$\omega :V\rightarrow \mathcal{R_+}$.
-The weight of an arc $(x,y)$ is the weight of its head $y$.
-The weight of a set of vertices (resp. edges) is the sum of the weights of its members.
-We say that a vertex $v$ has the weighted SNP if $\omega(N^+(v))\leq \omega(N^{++}(v))$.
-It is known that the SNC is equivalent to its weighted version:\emph{ Every weighted digraph has a vertex with the weighted SNP}.\\